UniMath/agda-unimath/src/elementary-number-theory/distance-natural-numbers.lagda.md

 ## Idea

 The
-{{#concept "distance function" Disambiguation="between natural numbers" Agda=dist-ℕ}}
+{{#concept "distance function" Disambiguation="natural numbers" Agda=dist-ℕ}}
 between [natural numbers](elementary-number-theory.natural-numbers.md) measures how far two natural numbers are apart.
+If the [inequality](elementary-number-theory.inequality-natural-numbers.md) $x \leq y$ holds, then the distance between $x$ and $y$ is the unique natural number $d$ equipped with an [identification](foundation-core.identity-types.md) $x + d = y$.

-In the agda-unimath library we often prefer to work with `dist-ℕ` over the partially defined subtraction operation.
+**Note.** In the agda-unimath library, we often prefer to work with `dist-ℕ` over the subtraction operation, which is either partially defined or it returns nonsensical values.
+Not only is the distance function sensibly defined for any pair of natural numbers, but it also satisfies the more pleasant and predictable properties of a [metric](metric-spaces.metric-spaces.md).

 ## Definition